kq2003/my-NLP-projects/README.md

-Here are my NLP projects / researches over the past few semesters.
+Here are my extracurricular NLP projects / researches over the past two years.
 - Kaggle: CommonLit - Evaluate Student Summaries:
   This is our code for training models for kaggle competition: CommonLit - Evaluate Student Summaries.
 We cleaned the data, identified important parameters, and first tried out different pretrained models' performances on the dataset.
 We later stacked multiple pretrained huggingface models by building a stacking theme ourselves